dotnet/winforms/Documentation/unit-testing.md

 ## Adding new tests
 Tests are built and executed by file name convention
-* Every winforms binary has its own folder under src in the repo root (src\System.Windows.Forms, for example)
+* Every WinForms binary has its own folder under src in the repo root (src\System.Windows.Forms, for example)
 * Each of those folders has a tests folder under it (src\System.Windows.Forms\tests, for example)
 * Each tests folder contains an xUnit test project (System.Windows.Forms.Tests.csproj)
   * These test projects automatically build when running .\build